- Client DC Water

 - Size 78,500 sf

-Under a design/build contract, Global Engineering Solutions (GES) provided a variety of mechanical, plumbing and fire protection services for the HVAC modifications to the Solids Blending Building, design of the new 13,000 sf Solids Screening Building, 50,000 sf Pre-dewatering Building, a bridge connecting the two buildings, and a 15,500 sf Digester Gas Building.
+Under a design/build contract, GES provided a variety of mechanical, plumbing and fire protection services for the HVAC modifications to the Solids Blending Building, design of the new 13,000 sf Solids Screening Building, 50,000 sf Pre-dewatering Building, a bridge connecting the two buildings, and a 15,500 sf Digester Gas Building.
 The plumbing design included the process plumbing for handling waste, solids and disposal to other facilities, and controls for all of the designed systems.

 - 2016 American Council of Engineering/Engineer Excellence Honor Award